Towards three-dimensional conformal probability: What has been done in the -adic case

 For the $p$-adic model the following has been proved.
 The article~\cite{AbdesselamCG1} proves Conj.
-1 except independence with respect to $L$, $\rho_{\rm UV}$ and $\rho_{\rm IR}$ and scale invariance.
+1 except independence with respect to $L$, $\rho_{\rm UV}$ and $\rho_{\rm IR}$ and full scale invariance.
 Only discrete scale invariance by powers of $L=p^{l}$ is proved.
 Reference~\cite{AbdesselamCG1} also proves Conj.
 6 with $[\phi^2]$ possibly depending on $L$ as well as Conj.
 7 except the DPC and CI properties.
 Scale-invariance is also discrete.
 Later in~\cite{AbdesselamCG2} (see~\cite[Ch.
-4]{Chandra}), the possible dependence of $[\phi^2]$ on $L$ is {\em ruled out} and discrete scale invariance is {\em upgraded} to full one by powers of $p$ for Conj.
+4]{Chandra} for a preview), the possible dependence of $[\phi^2]$ on $L$ is {\em ruled out} and discrete scale invariance is {\em upgraded} to full one by powers of $p$ for Conj.
 1 and Conj.
 7. In May 2015, the author proved the DPC property in Conj.
-7 and have since developed a clear strategy to prove all the conjectures except Conj.
-5 and statements related to $\rho_{\rm UV}$ independence.
-Note that~\cite{AbdesselamCG1,AbdesselamCG2} not only prove conjectures but introduce {\em new methods}.
+7. Note that~\cite{AbdesselamCG1,AbdesselamCG2} not only prove conjectures but introduce {\em new methods}.
 The article~\cite{AbdesselamCG1} develops the {\em space-dependent} rigorous RG, i.e., one able to handle couplings $g_r(x),\mu_r(x)$.
 The non-rigorous version is called {\em local RG} in the physics literature (see~\cite[\S 12.4]{WilsonK} and~\cite{DrummondS,Osborn,JackO,Nakayama}).
 The new method in~\cite{AbdesselamCG2}, based on a successful marriage of RG and correlation inequalities techniques, shows that the measures $\nu_{\phi}$ obtained by the RG with two ratios $L$ and $p L$ are the same and thus inherit both discrete scale invariances.
 This method should work in $\RR^d$ too since the ratio of $\log(L)$ and $\log(L+1)$ is irrational (see, e.g.,~\cite{Waldschmidt}) and the DPC property would imply scale invariance by the full group $(0,\infty)$.